Your Guide to Planning, Planting, and Growing Lilies

 Lilies are hardy, easy-to-grow bulbs that steal the show wherever they are planted.
 Other perennials just can’t compete with their big blooms, amazing colors and wonderful fragrance.

 There are several types of lilies and each of them has a slightly different appearance and bloom time.
-Planting an assortment of types of lilies, will let you enjoy having these beautiful flowers in bloom all summer long.
+Planting an assortment of lilies will let you enjoy having these beautiful flowers in bloom all summer long.
 Shop HERE for lilies.

 Start with a Better Plant